MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-unix-shell.md

 ```
 .
 ├── code
-│   ├── base_R.R
+│   ├── plotting.R
-    └── gdp_population.R
 ├── data
-│   ├── co2-un-data.csv
+│   ├── buoy_data.csv
-    └── gapminder_1997.csv
-    └── gapminder_data.csv
+    └── sample_data.csv
-    └── rnd-un-data.csv
+    └── taxon_abundance.csv
 └── figures
-    ├── awesome_plot.jpg
+|   ├── awesome_plot.jpg
-    └── awesome_violin_plot.jpg
+    └── awesome_box_plot.jpg
 ```
 {: .language-bash}

-The R script goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
+The R script goes in the code directory, the datasets go in the data directory, and the figures go in the figures directory.
 This way, all of the files are organized into a clearer overall structure.

 A few notes about naming files and directories: